project-origin/registry/doc/concept/unique-proofs-using-tries-merkleproofs.md

 ## Patlet

-Through a session of workshops we have a theoritical approach to an implementation that gives us the ability to have unique claims using proofs / subproofs for a batch of data transactions per registry.
+Through a session of workshops we have found a theoretical approach to an implementation giving us the ability to obtain unique claims using proofs / subproofs for a batch of data transactions per registry.

 ## Problem